levizoesch/teller-sdk/README.md

 # Contributions & Community
 I encourage others to contribute to this package &#x2764;

-To join the discord for discussions, and help please join us at [Teller SDK Discord Server](https://discord.gg/gzAevzAKxC)
+To join the discord for discussions and help, please join us at [Teller SDK Discord Server](https://discord.gg/gzAevzAKxC)

 ---